-7. SUBSEQUENT EVENTS
+6. SUBSEQUENT EVENTS

-The Company evaluated subsequent events for their potential impact on the financial statements and disclosures through the date the financial statements were available to be issued, and determined that no subsequent events occurred that were reasonably expected to impact the financial statements presented herein.
+The Company evaluated subsequent events for their potential impact on the financial statements and disclosures through the date the financial statements were available to be issued and determined that, except as noted below, no subsequent events occurred that were reasonably expected to impact the financial statements presented herein.